 Amy Clemente joined Oglethorpe in September 2012 after completing a counseling internship with the University in the 2011-2012 school year.
-She is a National Certified Counselor and is currently working towards licensure in the state of Georgia.
-Amy has a B.A. in Psychology from N.C.
-State University and a M.S. in Professional Counseling from Georgia State University.
+She is a licensed professional counselor, has B.A. in Psychology from N.C.
+State University, and a M.S. in Professional Counseling from Georgia State University.
 Prior to Oglethorpe, Amy worked for Sprint /Nextel where she had a career in Human Resources, Training and Development, and Project Management for the company’s leadership curriculum.
 Amy’s interests include using strength-based approaches to help students identify and refine personal and professional identity.
 She is a member of the ACA (American Counseling Association) and the NCDA (National Career Development Association).